stuartlau/stuartlau.github.io/_posts/2018-06-15-How-to-Deploy-Slides-on-Github-Pages.md

 ---
 layout:     post
-title:      How to deploy slides on Github Pages
+title:      How to Deploy Slides on Github Pages
 subtitle:   Use reveal.js to make magic happen
 date:       2018-06-15
 author:     SL